nicknaime/DraconicReactorController-1.12.2/README.md

 * Monitor and failsafe automation for your draconic evolution reactor
 * This program is a rewrite of acidjazz's code to make it work in 1.12.2
 * link to the original: https://github.com/acidjazz/drmon
+* link to the guy who edited the original: https://github.com/OmegaPhi115/Draconic-Evolution-Reactor-Controller

 ![](examples/Reactor_1.png)